William Contreras Player Props: Brewers vs. Reds

 - Contreras has eight doubles, seven home runs and 22 walks while hitting .241.

-- Contreras has driven home a run in 12 games this season (26.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on one occasion..
+- In 12 games this year (26.7%), Contreras has picked up an RBI, and in six of those games (13.3%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.